Published on

 Boarding Call!

-• Stick to the 90-Minute Rule: Always budget 90 minutes for returning, security, and boarding.
+• Stick to the 90-Minute Rule for returning, security, and boarding.

-• Map Your Route in Advance: Download offline maps before stepping outside.
+• Download offline maps before leaving the terminal.

-• Hydrate and Fuel: Carry a water bottle and a light snack to stay energized.
+• Carry water and a light snack for energy.

 Stepping Beyond the Gate: Turning Layovers Into Journeys